Everything PR News

 Crisis composure.
 The ability to operate well under acute time pressure during crisis events.
 Partly trainable and partly temperament; practitioners who cannot operate well under pressure typically don't advance to senior crisis roles regardless of other capabilities.

 Quantitative measurement.
-The contemporary measurement architecture requires comfort with data — interpreting Citation Share results, reading sentiment analysis, understanding attribution modeling, building measurement frameworks for new programs.
+The contemporary measurement architecture requires comfort with data — interpreting Share of Voice results, reading sentiment analysis, understanding attribution modeling, building measurement frameworks for new programs.

 Platform-specific capability.
-Working knowledge of how major social platforms operate, how creator partnerships work, how AI engines differ in retrieval behavior, and the broader platform infrastructure modern communications operates across.
+Working knowledge of how major social platforms operate, how creator partnerships work, and the broader platform infrastructure modern communications operates across.

 Strategic thinking.
 Connecting communications work to organizational objectives.
 Practitioners operating excellent tactical work without strategic context plateau at mid-career.
 Practitioners operating strategically advance to senior leadership.